allegory-software/allegory-sdk/README.md

 thinks that procedural > functional > OOP, library > framework, SQL > ORM,
-JavaScript > TyoeScript, relational > nosql, less LOC > more LOC, and you get a rash whenever you hear the words "build system", "package manager", "folder structure", "container" or "dependency injection", then you might actually like this.
+JavaScript > TyoeScript, relational > nosql, less LOC > more LOC, and you get a rash whenever you hear the words "build system", "package manager", "folder structure", "microservice", "container" or "dependency injection", then you might actually like this.

 # Status